 - Cost-effective and convenient for students:

-- Costs can be covered by all forms of financial aid because the appropriate eText fees are added to your Bursar bill when you enroll
+- Costs can be covered by all forms of financial aid because the appropriate Engage fees are added to students' Bursar bills when they enroll

 - Environmentally friendly

 - Support is available from UW-Madison.
 For support questions, please contact the DoIT Help Desk:

 - If Help Desk staff are unable to resolve your issue, they will escalate your issue to the appropriate consultants.
 Instructors using Engage will also be given access to a Canvas course which will include additional helpful information.